fvmach/twilio-flex-outbound-engagement/README.md

   - Real-time personalization of templates before sending.

 ### Start New Conversation With Template (WIP)

-- This feature will allow for agents to start new 1:1 conversations by selecting and sending a template, incluing:
+- This feature will allow agents to start new 1:1 conversations by selecting and sending a template, including:
   - Task creation.
   - Task assignment through known agent routing.

 ## Disclaimer